Konstantinos2106/Windows-Product-Key-Extractors/README.md

 # Windows-Product-Key-Extractors
 <b>VBScript to extract Windows product key</b>
 <br>
-These VBScripts help you retrieve your Windows Product Key quickly and safely.
+These VBScripts help you retrieve your Windows Product Key quickly and safely.<br>
 Microsoft changed how Product Keys are stored over the years.
 Older versions of Windows (XP, Vista, 7) encrypted the key inside the Windows Registry.
 Modern versions (Windows 8, 8.1, 10, 11) embed the key directly into the motherboard's BIOS/UEFI.

 Choose the correct script based on your Windows version: